EverBank to buy GE Capital unit for $2.51 billion

 EverBank, which counts private equity firms TPG, Sageview Partners and New Mountain Partners as investors, said the deal is expected to close in the fourth quarter.

+EverBank’s shares were up 6 percent at $11.54 in early trade on the New York Stock Exchange.

-Reporting by Jochelle Mendonca in Bangalore and Rick Rothacker in Charlotte, North Carolina; Editing by Viraj Nair, Maju Samuel and Gunna Dickson
+Reporting by Jochelle Mendonca in Bangalore; Editing by Viraj Nair, Maju Samuel